Generic Name: bromocriptine mesylate

 Virtually all acromegalic patients receiving therapeutic benefit from Parlodel also have reductions in circulating levels of growth hormone.
 Therefore, periodic assessment of circulating levels of growth hormone will, in most cases, serve as a guide in determining the therapeutic potential of Parlodel.
 If, after a brief trial with Parlodel therapy, no significant reduction in growth hormone levels has taken place, careful assessment of the clinical features of the disease should be made, and if no change has occurred, dosage adjustment or discontinuation of therapy should be considered.

 Patients treated with pituitary irradiation should be withdrawn from Parlodel therapy on a yearly basis to assess both the clinical effects of radiation on the disease process as well as the effects of Parlodel therapy.
-Usually a 4-8 week withdrawal period is adequate for this purpose.
+Usually a 4 to 8 week withdrawal period is adequate for this purpose.
 Recurrence of the signs/symptoms or increases in growth hormone indicate the disease process is still active and further courses of Parlodel should be considered.

 The basic principle of Parlodel therapy is to initiate treatment at a low dosage and, on an individual basis, increase the daily dosage slowly until a maximum therapeutic response is achieved.
 The dosage of levodopa during this introductory period should be maintained, if possible.
-The initial dose of Parlodel is ½ of a 2½ mg SnapTabs tablet twice daily with meals.
+The initial dose of Parlodel is one ½ of a 2½ mg SnapTabs tablet twice daily with meals.
 Assessments are advised at 2-week intervals during dosage titration to ensure that the lowest dosage producing an optimal therapeutic response is not exceeded.
-If necessary, the dosage may be increased every 14-28 days by 2½ mg/day with meals.
+If necessary, the dosage may be increased every 14 to 28 days by 2½ mg/day with meals.
 Should it be advisable to reduce the dosage of levodopa because of adverse reactions, the daily dosage of Parlodel, if increased, should be accomplished gradually in small (2½ mg) increments.

 The safety of Parlodel has not been demonstrated in dosages exceeding 100 mg/day.